Skip to the main content.

 Five Ways Operators Can Retain Aircraft Value #5: Choosing the Right Aircraft Broker

-Choosing an Aircraft Broker
+Choosing an aircraft broker

 Our previous blog in the “Five Ways Operators Can Retain Aircraft Value” series discussed how selecting the right MRO can enhance your aircraft’s value.
 Choosing the right broker can help maximize your aircraft’s value, too.

-When you’re getting ready to sell your aircraft, you need to take the necessary steps to find and select an aircraft broker that works best for your operation, said ATP’s Vice President of Marketing and Engagement Lee Brewster, who hosted a recent webinar on this topic.
+When you’re getting ready to sell your aircraft, you need to take the necessary steps to find and select an aircraft broker that works best for your operation, said Veryon’s Vice President of Marketing and Engagement Lee Brewster, who hosted a recent webinar on this topic.

 As you consider your options, keep in mind that some of the most successful aircraft brokers: